Top 5 FAQ’s

 -Origami breasts

-We can also tailor our workshops around specific celebrations or themes i.e. Mental Health Awareness Week or Halloween (and adjust the designs we fold accordingly).
+Femigami also deliver workshops around specific celebrations or themes i.e. Mental Health Awareness Week, Christmas or Halloween (and adjust the designs we fold accordingly).
 Feel free to get in touch to chat about any specific requirements or ideas.

 3. How do I book a workshop/what is the cost?